This post viewed: 4726 times

 The graduation ceremony was held at CVS where I recall the mother of one of my best friends, Jack Stone, coming up to my mother at the ceremony.
 Meeting for the first time, Jack’s mother said, “You have a wonderful son.
 He’s like my own son.
 He’s like a part of our family.”

-Considering my mother was Palestinian Arab and Jack’s mother was Jewish, and that only a few days earlier the six-day Arab-Israeli war had ended, it said a lot about how friendly neighbors could be in South Shore Valley community.
+Considering my mother was Palestinian Arab and Jack’s mother was Jewish, and that only a few days earlier the six-day Arab-Israeli war had ended, it said a lot about how friendly neighbors could be in the South Shore Valley community.
+Jews and Arabs did get along, once we knew each other.

 Many of my friends had Black housekeepers and maids.
 They cooked food.
 Cleaned homes.
 Some even lived in the homes where they worked, leaving on Friday afternoons to their own families, and returning on Monday morning.
 We often saw Black people, but none that had so intimately invaded the privacy of our “White” World.